Damally/RedshiftWorkshop/Lab4/README.md

 Choose one of the tables to see the schema definition and properties.

-On the same screen on right top corner, choose `View Partitions` to view the partitions detected automatically by the crawler.
-Notice the year and month matches with the S3 partitioning using the field x_yearmonth and the values year and month on tables lineitem and order.
-The partitioning on S3 will help reduce the number of files Redshift Spectrum has to scan when querying the data on S3.
+On the same screen on right top corner, click **`View Partitions`** button to view the partitions detected automatically by the crawler.
+Notice the `year` and `month` matches with the S3 partitioning using the fields `l_yearmonth` and `o_l_yearmonth` values year and month on tables `lineitem` and `order`.
+The partitioning will help reduce the number of files Redshift Spectrum has to scan when querying the data on S3.

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/partitions.jpg "Review Partitions")